Convocation

 We sing to Alma Mater

-Beneath the Wasatch mountains,
+Beside the Wasatch mountains,

 skies of azure blue.

-Oh may thy men and women
+Oh may thy students

 e’er pledge their love to thee.